Conceptual understanding of X.509 CA certificates in the IoT industry

 Register the X.509 certificate to IoT Hub

 Company-X needs to register the X.509 CA to IoT Hub where it will serve to authenticate Smart-X-Widgets as they connect.
 This is a one-time process that enables the ability to authenticate and manage any number of Smart-X-Widget devices.
-This process is one-time because of a one-to-many relationship between authority certificate and devices and also constitutes one of the main advantages of using the X.509 CA authentication method.
+This is a one-time process because of a one-to-many relationship between CA certificate and device certificates that are signed by the CA certificate or an intermediate certificate.
+This relationship constitutes one of the main advantages of using the X.509 CA authentication method.
 The alternative is to upload individual certificate thumbprints for each and every Smart-X-Widget device thereby adding to operational costs.

 Registering the X.509 CA certificate is a two-step process, the certificate upload and certificate proof-of-possession.

 The X.509 CA certificate upload process is just that, upload the CA certificate to IoT Hub.
 IoT Hub expects the certificate in a file.
 Company-X simply uploads the certificate file.
 The certificate file MUST NOT under any circumstances contain any private keys.
 Best practices from standards governing Public Key Infrastructure (PKI) mandates that knowledge of Company-X's private in this case resides exclusively within Company-X.